-Get current conditions and seasonal forecasts
+Get current conditions and forecasts

-- Water Survey of Canada provides real time data access to approximately 70 sites in Yukon.
+- Water Survey of Canada provides real time data access to approximately 70 sites in the Yukon.
 These are mainly large rivers and lakes.
 It includes current water level conditions and preliminary flow estimates.

 Seasonal forecasts for major rivers are also provided each spring in the Yukon Snow Survey Bulletin and Water Supply Forecast.

 A year-in-review summary highlighting the winter snow conditions, river ice breakup, freshet levels, and major water events of the Yukon's rivers is provided on an annual basis: